adigavhane1013/Rss-News-Agent/README.md

 A simple n8n automation that collects news from multiple RSS feeds, cleans and deduplicates them, summarizes the top stories using an AI model, and sends a daily news digest to Telegram.

-This project is built as a **learning exercise** to understand how small AI-powered automations work end to end.

 ---

 ## What This Workflow Does